-- Long utilized the skills of bilingual staff to provide timely interpretation and translation services. - Since the 1990s, provided Spanish language translations of the "Information for Family and Friends" brochure, which offers essential information about OCME tailored to those who have lost a lost one. - Since May 2007, supplemented bilingual staff with Language Line's translation and interpretation services for additional language assistance support in over 170 languages. - Since June 2008, offered vital forms used by families, such as the Identification Form, Autopsy Objection Form, and others, in the following top languages as determined by data from the U.S. Census Bureau and the frequency of languages encountered specifically by OCME: Spanish, Chinese, Russian, Korean, Italian, Haitian-Creole, and Polish.
-Vital forms were subsequently translated into Arabic,
+- Long utilized the skills of bilingual staff to provide timely interpretation and translation services. - Since the 1990s, provided Spanish language translations of the "Information for Family and Friends" brochure, which offers essential information about OCME tailored to those who have lost a lost one. - Since May 2007, supplemented bilingual staff with Language Line's translation and interpretation services for additional language assistance support in over 170 languages.

-- French, and Hindi, in response to monitoring and measuring of language assistance needs. - Since June 2008, offered the revised "Information for Family and Friends" brochure and the "General Information" brochure in Spanish, Chinese, and Russian.
-The brochures were subsequently translated into Korean, Italian, Haitian-Creole, Polish, Arabic, French, and Hindi. - Created and continually updated a Volunteer Language Bank to centralize awareness of the bilingual skills of OCME staff members and their availability to assist individuals with limited English proficiency seeking access to OCME services.
+- Since June 2008, offered vital forms used by families, such as the Identification Form, Autopsy Objection Form, and others, have been translated into all 10 designated Citywide languages. - Since June 2008, offered the revised "Information for Family and Friends" brochure and the "General Information" brochure in Spanish, Chinese, and Russian.
+The brochures were subsequently translated into all 10 designated Citywide languages. - Created and continually updated a Volunteer Language Bank to centralize awareness of the bilingual skills of OCME staff members and their availability to assist individuals with limited English proficiency seeking access to OCME services.
 The language bank contains 30 employees, representing approximately 5% of OCME's workforce, proficient in 16 languages. - In May of 2019, OCME hosted the New York City Missing Persons Day event for the third year.
 OCME provided live translation services, which consisted of volunteer OCME employees that were fluent in French, Spanish, Hindi, Gujarati, Russian, and Mandarin.
 The interview specialists and family escorts also had access to language line.
-Through these translation services, OCME was able to provide support for families seeking to identify and locating missing family members.
+Through these translation services, OCME was able to provide support for families seeking to identify and locating missing family members. - In March of 2020, OCME translated its Scene ID form and Autopsy Objection form, both official vital documents, into all ten designated Citywide languages. - In June of 2020, OCME updated its website and translated its FAQ page into all ten designated Citywide languages.